Wildlife Photography Blog - for news, views and articles on wildlife, conservation, photography, and safari destinations.

 As a reference for his pastel, Leigh used a photograph (right) that I took in the Tulii Block area of Botswana.

-You can see more of Leigh's artwork on his Gallery page, while prints of the elephant pastel are available from here.
+You can see more of Leigh's artwork on his website.

 Today's Picture: Redbilled Oxpecker